Kwon O-kyu

 Kwon O-kyu (born 17 August 1952) is a South Korean politician who served as the deputy prime minister and minister of economy and finance of South Korea from 2006 to 2008.
+He served as the acting prime minister of South Korea from March to April 2007.

 Finance Minister

 As the finance minister during the Roh Moo-hyun government, he has emphasized that Korea will remove discriminatory rules that have made it difficult for domestic companies and funds to invest abroad.